Skip to main content

 Is the tasting menu worth it at Flor de Lis by Vila Foz?

-The executive menu is worth considering if you want a structured experience without committing to the full investment of the one-Michelin-star Vila Foz upstairs.
+The executive menu works if you want a structured experience without committing to the full investment of the one-Michelin-star Vila Foz upstairs.
 At €€ pricing with Michelin Plate-level construction, it delivers more detail than most casual Porto options at a comparable spend.
 If you prefer to pick and choose, the à la carte format works just as well at this price range.

 What are alternatives to Flor de Lis by Vila Foz in Porto?